Dunsin-cyber/senior-backend-eng-test/README.md

 ## Todo

 1. write querys for post creation and comment
-2. middleware validation
+2. middleware validation --done
 3. write test code
 4. Query Optimization Task:
-5. add postman and live url to the readme
+5. add postman and live url to the readme"
 6. deploy and submit application